 - disability allowance

 If you live and work in Sweden, you are automatically affiliated to the Swedish social insurance system.
 If you choose to start working in Denmark, or move there, it can affect your social insurance.

 Social insurance when working in Denmark

 If you begin working in Denmark, in most cases you should also be affiliated with the social insurance system there.
-You should then notify the Försäkringskassen (Swedish Social Insurance Agency) that you are not going to be affiliated with the Swedish social insurance system any longer.
+You should then notify Försäkringskassan (the Swedish Social Insurance Agency) that you are not going to be affiliated with the Swedish social insurance system any longer.

-You can also choose whether you want to use the health services in Denmark or Sweden.
-There is no authority that corresponds to the Swedish Försäkringskassen (Social Insurance Agency).
-Instead your employer, the municipality and Udbetaling Denmark manage your social insurance benefits.
+You can choose whether you want to use the health services in Denmark or Sweden.
+There is no Danish authority that corresponds to the Swedish Försäkringskassan.
+Instead your employer, the municipality and Udbetaling Danmark manage your social insurance benefits.